Carson Ware

 Carson Reed Ware (born February 28, 2000) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Xfinity Series, driving the No. 74 Chevrolet Camaro SS for Mike Harmon Racing, the No. 07 Chevrolet Camaro SS for SS-Green Light Racing, and the No. 35 Ford Mustang Dark Horse for Joey Gase Motorsports with Scott Osteen, and part-time in the ARCA Menards Series, driving the No. 51 Chevrolet SS for Rick Ware Racing.
-He has also competed in the NASCAR Gander Outdoors Truck Series.
+He competes part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 30 Chevrolet Camaro SS for Barrett–Cope Racing, the No. 35/53 Chevrolet Camaro SS for Joey Gase Motorsports with Scott Osteen, and the No. 47 for Chevrolet Camaro SS for Team Stange Racing with Mike Harmon Racing.
+He has previously competed in the NASCAR Gander Outdoors Truck Series and the ARCA Menards Series.

 Racing career

 Before racing in NASCAR and the ARCA Menards Series, Ware competed in Pro Late Models.
 In October 2019, he made his ARCA debut at Kansas Speedway with Rick Ware Racing in a partnership with Venturini Motorsports.
 The following month, he joined Reaume Brothers Racing for his first NASCAR Gander Outdoors Truck Series event, the Lucas Oil 150 at ISM Raceway.

 In May 2020, Ware made his NASCAR Xfinity Series debut at Bristol Motor Speedway with SS-Green Light Racing; the team had formed an alliance with Rick Ware Racing to run the No. 07 car for Ware and RWR's other drivers.